MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/google-looker.md

 ## Limitations and considerations

-Please see [here](https://cloud.google.com/looker/docs/powerbi-connector#things_to_consider) for additional limitations and considerations of the Looker connector.
+Please see the [Looker documentation](https://cloud.google.com/looker/docs/powerbi-connector#things_to_consider) for additional limitations and considerations of the Looker connector.